VitorVilela7/wide-snes/README.md

 otherwise you'll get an error from the emulator.
 5. [Play with bsnes-hd](https://github.com/DerKoun/bsnes-hd/releases).
 You **must** play with bsnes-hd, it won't work on other emulators.
-If using RetroArch, simply look for the `bsnes-hd beta` core.
+If using RetroArch, simply look for the `bsnes` core.

 Alternatively, if you just want to play the 16:9 version with CRT pixel stretching and wanna download the files individually: